dsc-courses/dsc106-2025-sp/labs/lab06/index.md

 2. Show you interacting with your D3 visualizations.
 3. Share the most interesting thing you learned from this lab.

-**Videos longer than 1 minutes will be trimmed to 1 minutes before we grade, so make sure your video is 1 minutes or less.**
+**Videos longer than 1 minute will be trimmed to 1 minute before we grade, so make sure your video is 1 minute or less.**

 ## [Slides](https://docs.google.com/presentation/d/1S0plWCewNw6Zd21S_-CFka1ufdIBv72teswA1QXzOYY/edit?usp=sharing)